gar1t/2016-05-12-ceug/slides.md

 ---

-# But how?

----

-### Canonical process<br>management in Erlang
+## Canonical process<br>management in Erlang

-- Use `gen_server` for OS process
+- Use `gen_server` (or derived) for your process
-- Start core processes under your OTP app supervisor
+- Start app processes under the app supervisor
-- Don't spawn/start a process directly -- use a supervisor running in the application hierarchy
+- Don't spawn/start a process directly -- use a supervisor, which was started under the app supervisor

 ---